 Dietary Supplements for Runners: Vitamins

 Today’s guest post is contributed by Becca Addison, a registered dietitian with a specialist certification in sports nutrition (CSSD).
-She is currently working at Harvard University with their varsity athletes.
+Her resume includes working at Harvard University with varsity athletics.
 She is also my friend and former pro runner and training partner!

 There are so many “nutritionists” and “health coaches” in an industry that is not strictly regulated, so I always recommend seeking the guideance of Registered Dietitian (R.D.)